base-org/pessimism/docs/architecture/etl.markdown

 **Backtest**
 A backtest pipeline is a pipeline that is used to sequentially backtest some component sequence from some starting to ending block height.
 For example, a backtest pipeline could be used to backtest a _balance_enforcement_ heuristic between L1 block heights `0` to `1000`.

-### Pipeline UUID (PUUID)
+### Pipeline UUID (PathID)

-All pipelines have a PUUID that stores critical identification data.
+All pipelines have a PathID that stores critical identification data.
 Pipeline UUIDs are used by higher order abstractions to:

 * Route heuristic inputs between the ETL and Risk Engine
 * Understand when pipeline collisions between `PIDs` occur